There Are Seriously So Many Scary Movies Coming Out This Summer

 The next three months are filled with more than a few sequels, a nasty (pseudo) mother, and bloodthirsty Florida gators.
-There’s also a creepy summer festival, a not so quiet cabin getaway, and a Joshua Tree seance that might make you want to forgo that upcoming camping trip.
+There’s also a creepy summer festival, a not so quiet cabin getaway, and a katana-wielding Tilda Swinton.
 And there’s not one, not two, but three very scary dolls that will make you question the motive of all your toys.
-Seriously, American Girl dolls, we’re looking at you.
 Luckily, Toy Story 4 is also coming out this summer for those who need a murderous doll detox.

 For those that don’t, though, mark your calendars and start making time to read up on these horror movie Wikipedia pages.
 It’s going to be a very frightening three months.